shoebappa/vagrant-meteor-windows/readme.md

 ### Download and Install VirtualBox

+I ran into issues with VBox < 4.3.12

 https://www.virtualbox.org/wiki/Downloads

 ### Download and Install Vagrant

-The provided Vagrantfile is made for Vagrant >= 1.1 && Vagrant < 1.5 (Plugin vagrant-berkshelf is not yet compatible with Vagrant 1.5)
+The provided Vagrantfile is made for Vagrant >= 1.6.3

 http://downloads.vagrantup.com/